 |Rolling Resistance Coefficient (Crr) 60 psi / 4.1 Bar||0.00740|

 The Schwalbe Durano has a relatively high rolling resistance.
-At an air pressure of 120 psi, rolling resistance is 18.0 watts.
-Dropping air pressure to 80 psi results in a rolling resistance of 21.0 watts.
+At an air pressure of 120 psi / 8.3 bars, rolling resistance is 18.0 watts.
+Dropping air pressure to 80 psi / 5.5 bars results in a rolling resistance of 21.0 watts.
 Compared to the Schwalbe One, rolling resistance is up to 50% higher.
-To be honest, rolling resistance of this Durano is a bit higher than I expected from a Schwalbe tire.
+To be honest, rolling resistance of the Durano is a bit higher than I expected from a Schwalbe tire.
 I was hoping the Durano to come in closer to the 15 watts range.

 Puncture Resistance Test Results